nkahe/portfolio/_projects/(2) Tukki-en.md

 Edit view for additional fields.
 The addition of multiple options is implemented using Angular Material chips.

+I made about 100 units test for frontend using Jasmine framework.

 {% include elements/button.html link="#" text="Back to start" block=true %}